 What we do

-As partners we share a commitment to ensuring health and social care services work well together for the benefit of those that need them and their carers.
-The Social Services and Wellbeing (Wales) Act 2014 places new requirements on all organizations that commission and provide care.
-The West Wales Care Partnership is working together to respond to those requirements, improving services and joining them up as far as possible so they deliver the best outcomes for our citizens.
+As partners we share a commitment to ensuring that health and social care work well together for the benefit of those that need them, and their carers.
+The Social Services and Wellbeing (Wales) Act 2014 places duties on all organisations that commission and provide care to make this happen.
+The West Wales Care Partnership is working to respond to those requirements, improving services and joining them up as far as possible so they deliver the best outcomes for our citizens.
 Co-producing solutions with people who need care and support and other partners is an important part of our approach.

 Our Priorities The Regional Partnership Board has identified a number of strategic priorities that it wants to take forward over the coming year to 18 months.
 Pace setter agencies have been identified within the partnership to lead on each area for the region.